 By the time it became The Wild Goose Camp for Boys, the interior of the Castle Harmony Main Lodge had changed very little since its original construction.
 Many of the old portraits of early Wild Goose Club Members remained hung and were enjoyed by hundreds of boys who attended the camp over a 40 year period.
 Newer pictures with boys who attended camp over the summers were added over the years.

-A group of Wild Goose Camp for Boys gather in the Castle Harmony Library around the now familiar, albeit former, poker table
+Wild Goose Campers in the Library at Castle Harmony gathered around the now familiar, albeit former, poker table

 *